Top of the page

-Abdominal pain has many possible causes.
+Abdominal (belly) pain has many possible causes.
 Some are not serious and get better on their own in a few days.
 Others need more testing and treatment.
-If your child's belly pain continues or gets worse, he or she may need more tests to find out what is wrong.
+If your child's belly pain continues or gets worse, your child may need more tests to find out what is wrong.

-Most cases of abdominal pain in children are caused by minor problems, such as stomach flu or constipation.
+Most cases of belly pain in children are caused by minor problems, such as stomach flu infection or constipation.
 Home treatment often is all that is needed to relieve them.

 The doctor has checked your child carefully, but problems can develop later.
 If you notice any problems or new symptoms, get medical treatment right away.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your child's health, and be sure to contact your doctor if: